brooklynrail/brooklynrail-platform/content/media/2022/08/yesenia-montilla-1.md

 ---
 media: /media/files/author-photo.jpg
 title: "Yesenia Montilla "
-alt: "A black and white photo of Yesenia Montilla "
+alt: A black and white photo of Yesenia Montilla, with an afro and earrings, looking to the side
 date: 2022-08-15T16:50:00-0500
 ---